Curriculum at Cambrai

 We know that a significant demotivating factor for children learning a second language is fear of mis-pronunciation and the importance of accent.
 Latin diminishes these issues.
 Approximately 60% of English words have a Latinate roots, giving children a significant ‘head start’ in the learning of Latin.
 Latin is different, exciting and most parents at our school have no or limited experience of Latin in their own education.
 As such, we are primed to set the tone and perception of the subject – and to support parents to understand and value its importance too.
 Our website contains key information for parents – and all Year 3 parents are invited to a taster session to introduce the new subject to them as their child embarks on it!
-Year 3 children also kick of their formal study of Latin with a trip to Vindolanda!
-The home of the Romans in the north!
+Year 4 children also enjoy a trip to Binchester Roman Fort!

 The teaching of the Latin curriculum has carefully planned stories and cultural sessions interwoven and embedded throughout the programme in order to ignite an interest in an appreciation of classical civilisation.
 We believe that the historical language, knowledge understanding from these sessions is vital to develop our children’s cultural capital beyond our history curriculum.
 Children develop a rich bank of knowledge linked to fables, myths and significant classical people and events.
 This important part of our classics education provides our children with a depth of classical knowledge and confidence and ‘hinterland’ that many children in primary schools do not develop.

 Make a day of it!

 Places to go and things to see for parents and children ...

 Listed below are some great family days out which will enable your children to apply and develop their linguistic skills.
 We hope you enjoy these days out as much as we do!